BRIDGE Housing at Jordan Downs & Evermont

 Community-Based Organization

 BRIDGE Housing is a nonprofit housing developer participating in the $1 billion redevelopment effort of Jordan Downs, a public housing development in Watts.
-First built in the 1940s, Jordan Downs is now going through a physical transformation that includes a doubling of the number of residential units, the addition of retail and community spaces, and new parks and open space for residents.
+The current portfolio includes over 130 properties and tailored onsite programs and community networks for residents.

 Lorem Ipsum dolor et…

 “Sign your child up.
 It’s going to help them in the future.
 It’s going to build their confidence.
-That number one, their confidence and their communication and social skills.”
+That’s number one, their confidence and their communication and social skills.”

 Sherika Simms, Community Leader